 Though Kappa Maki is a special name for the cucumber roll, there are many variations towards making sushi rolls.
 Vegetables like carrots, avocado, or pickled radish are perfect substitutes.

-There are also different types of maki that are vegetarian friendly.
+Different types of maki are vegetarian-friendly.
 To name a few:

 - Umekyu Maki (cucumber and pickled plum)